-- Need to protect the existing 400m facilities at Southend (Garon Park) and Eastwood Academy, maximise use and expand development programmes/club membership - Achievement of UKA TrackMark accreditation at both venues is a local priority - Condition surveys of both athletics tracks are required to enable UKA accreditation - Key challenges maximising the use of facilities and expanding development programmes/club membership - Possible National Governing Body funding support/access to external funding: Sport England, London Marathon Community Trust
+- Need to protect the existing track and field facilities and enhance condition: - Southend (Garon Park) maintain TrackMark accreditation and ensure that sink fund provision is made for track resurface in 2027. - Eastwood Academy work towards UKA TrackMark accreditation and explore increased community use at the site. - Condition surveys of both athletics tracks are required to enable UKA accreditation. - Key challenges maximising the use of facilities and expanding development programmes/club membership. - Possible funding sources include National Governing Body funding support/access to external funding: Sport England, London Marathon Community Trust - England Athletics/UK Athletics does not have a specific capital programme for facility development but is committed to work closely with projects in areas recognised as being of strategic importance and will support the local authority and stakeholders to help leverage capital investment to bring projects to fruition.

-12 Cycling
+12. Cycling